sibisai/lab12/README.md

 # Optional - Rate Limiting (defaults are often suitable)
 # RATE_LIMIT_SUMMARIZE_MINUTE=5/minute
 # RATE_LIMIT_SUMMARIZE_DAY=100/day
-# REDIS_URL=redis://localhost:6379 # Uncomment and configure if using Redis
 ```

 **Note:** Never commit your `.env` file to version control (add it to `.gitignore`).